The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Abstract

 \section{Abstract}

-This paper reveals that many state-of-the-art large language models (LLMs) lack hierarchical knowledge about our visual world, unaware of even well-established biology taxonomies.
-This shortcoming makes LLMs a bottleneck for vision LLMs' hierarchical visual understanding (e.g., recognizing {\menlo Anemone Fish} but not {\menlo Vertebrate}).
+This paper reveals that many open-source large language models (LLMs) lack hierarchical knowledge about our visual world, unaware of even well-established biology taxonomies.
+This shortcoming makes LLMs a bottleneck for vision LLMs' hierarchical visual recognition (e.g., recognizing Anemone Fish but not Vertebrate).
 We arrive at these findings using about one million four-choice visual question answering (VQA) tasks constructed from six taxonomies and four image datasets.
-Interestingly, finetuning a vision LLM using our VQA tasks reaffirms LLMs' bottleneck effect to some extent because the VQA tasks improve the LLM's hierarchical consistency more than the vision LLM's.
-We conjecture that one cannot make vision LLMs understand visual concepts fully hierarchical until LLMs possess corresponding taxonomy knowledge.
+Interestingly, finetuning a vision LLM using our VQA tasks reaffirms LLMs' bottleneck effect because the VQA tasks improve the LLMs' hierarchical consistency in text-only tasks more than the vision LLMs'.
+We believe that one cannot make vision LLMs understand our visual world hierarchically until LLMs possess corresponding taxonomy knowledge.